downingbots/ALSET/README.md

 Lesson from using the Jetson nano / Jetbot:
   - The Jetson "notebook" is a cool idea for tutorials, but in practice needs very fast wifi - better than my house has and very fast SSD - faster than I bought.
 But putting the gamepad/logitech on the robot and using lower overhead video webstreaming worked fine.
   - I immediately outgrew the functionality provided by the Jetbot.
-I was able to start with the jetbot code and tutorials to incremental build an armed jetbot (sir_jetbot1).
+I was able to start with the jetbot code and tutorials to incremental build an armed jetbot (ALSET S).

 Reinforcement learning in general:
   - Let's look at some more recent major impressive results in deep learning: